fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 A few things the run does **not** prove:

-- **The 96% drawdown was a local ceiling, not a structural one.** Every Loop 3 config from Phase 2 onward showed max drawdown of -93% to -96%, and the Loop 3 shutdown report attributed this to the 2022 crash plus the absence of risk-off gates.
-Subsequent work brought the baseline drawdown down to **-77%** (annualized return 314%, Calmar 4.07).
-That's still not a deployable risk profile -- no real portfolio survives a 77% drawdown either -- but it's a substantial improvement, and a reminder that the ceilings a one-at-a-time phased sweep finds are usually *local* ceilings, not structural ones.
-The score remains a **research metric**, not a tradable risk profile.
 - **One-at-a-time phased sweeping cannot find cross-block interactions.** If bull and bear specialists need *jointly* different parameters to reach a high score, this loop will not find that configuration.
 - **Survivorship bias.** The 437-token universe is what's listed *now*, not what was tradeable in 2021.
 Both Loop 3's headline 1830% and the current baseline's 314% annualized return likely reflect a meaningful chunk of survivorship -- the loop has no way to detect or correct for it.
 - **One regime cycle.** The 2021-2025 window covers exactly one bull-bear-recovery cycle.
 A different cycle could rank these configs differently.